dyninst/dyninst/docs/dyninstAPI/developer/Relocation/Transformers/Movement-adhoc.h.rst

   .. cpp:function:: private bool isStackFrameSensitive(Offset& origOffset, signed long& delta,\
                                                        const Accesses* accesses, OffsetVector*& offVec,\
                                                        TMap*& tMap, ParseAPI::Block* block, Address addr)

+    Determines if an instruction is stack frame sensitive (i.e. needs to be updated with a new displacement).
+If so, returns in delta the amount by which the displacement needs to be updated.

   .. cpp:member:: private AddressSpace *addrSpace

     Used for finding call targets